 I also love that Worthy will pay you $100 if you successfully sell your auctioned item to an independent jeweler for a price higher than Worthy was able to offer.

-Sell other types of fine jewelry and watches using Worthy
+Sell other types of fine jewelry and watches using Worthy.com

-I have worked with Worthy.com for almost three years and have watched their reputation and service grow.
+I have worked with Worthy.com for more than four years and have watched their reputation and service grow.
 So many women that follow me mention that they had a good experience selling their diamond engagement ring and other jewelry with Worthy, and had a good experience.

 Worthy has grown and will help you sell other fine jewelry for the best price through their market place.